djeada/Linux-Notes/notes/partitions.md

 UUID=abcd-1234   /mnt/data   ext4   defaults   0   2
 ```

+- `UUID=abcd-1234` specifies the UUID for the partition.
+- `/mnt/data` is the directory where the partition will be mounted.
+- `ext4` specifies the filesystem type.
+- `defaults` are mount options (e.g., read/write permissions).
+- `0` is a flag for whether the partition should be dumped (typically set to `0`).
+- `2` sets the order for filesystem checks at boot, where `2` means it will be checked after the root filesystem.

+After saving and exiting, you can run `sudo mount -a` to apply changes immediately.
 ### Changing MBR to GPT Using gdisk

 Converting a disk's partition table from the Master Boot Record (MBR) format to the GUID Partition Table (GPT) can unlock new capabilities, such as supporting disks larger than 2 terabytes and allowing more than four primary partitions.
 The `gdisk` utility is a powerful tool that facilitates this conversion while aiming to preserve your existing data.
 In this comprehensive guide, we'll walk through the process of changing an MBR partition table to GPT using `gdisk`, providing detailed explanations and interpretations at each step.